netdata/netdata/packaging/installer/methods/kubernetes.md

 documentation](https://github.com/netdata/helmchart#configuration) to see if you need to change any of the options based on your cluster's setup.

 To change a setting, you can edit the `values.yml` file inside of the `netdata-helmchart` folder.
-Then upgrade the Helm deployment with `helm upgrade`:
+Then install the chart as described in the previous step, or upgrade an existing Helm deployment with `helm upgrade`:

 ```bash
 helm upgrade netdata ./netdata-helmchart